Maff1t/InjectionTracer/README.md

 To install this tool you will need to download first:
  - [Visual Studio](https://visualstudio.microsoft.com/) (also community edition is ok)
- - Intel PIN (you can find the latest version [HERE](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-binary-instrumentation-tool-downloads.html))
+ - Intel PIN 3.17 (you can download it from [HERE](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-binary-instrumentation-tool-downloads.html))

 Then simply follow those 5 steps: